tum-ens/urbs/doc/implementdoc/param-tech.rst

 represents the duration between two sequential timesteps :math:`t_x` and :math:`t_{x+1}`.
 This is calculated by the subtraction of smaller one from the bigger of the two sequential timesteps :math:`\Delta t = t_{x+1} - t_x`.
-This parameter is the unit of time for the optimization model, is expressed in the unit h and by default the value is set to ``1``.
+This parameter is the unit of time for the optimization model and is expressed in the unit h.
+Its default value is set to ``1``.
 In script ``model.py`` this parameter is defined by the model parameter ``dt`` and initialized by the following code fragment:
 ::